12 Tips to Help Introverts Sell at Craft Shows

 9) Repeat Material

 My business partner and I used to laugh about using the same lines over and over with different customers.
-To us, it was a lame joke we heard 100 times in a day but to a new customer it was new and funny.
+To us, it was a lame joke or icebreaker we used 100 times in a day but to each shopper, it was new.
 Repetitive?
 Yes.
 But it made making conversation easy.

 10) Use Humor